samtuga1/prodigal/README.md

 - **Real-time Speech Recognition**: Converts spoken words into text.
 - **Text-to-Speech Integration**: Reads out text input by the user.
 - **Visualization**: Provides frequency spectrum visualizations.

+NB: Android now has an issue with the speech to text, where it is unable to recognize the speech.
+    This is a very common issue that exists in most androids.
+I will be able to solve the issue if I look into it critically with time.

 ### Voice Chat Module
 - **Live Audio Streaming**: Facilitates real-time voice communication.